developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/decoders/index.md

 * 434
 * 439

-If the barcode is preceeded by one of the prefixes above, the image is searched more aggressively for a supplemental and attempts to scan it.
+If the barcode is preceded by one of the prefixes above, the image is searched more aggressively for a supplemental and attempts to scan it.
 If the supplemental scanning fails, only the main barcode is returned.

 **Supplemental 378-379 -** Enables (auto-discriminate) supplemental for UPC/EAN codes starting with 378 or 379.
 Disables reading of supplementals for any other UPC/EAN barcode not starting with 378 or 379.
 Tries to scan the supplemental if present.
 If the supplemental scanning fails, only the main barcode is returned.